dhermes/bossylobster-blog/content/2014-12-29-constantly-seek-criticism.md

 > part of continued growth and a key ingredient to success.
 It is
 > simple, but simple things can be hard to articulate.

 This fact is not lost on [Elon Musk][1].
-Elon is admirable both as an entrepreneur and as a scientist.
-He derives much of his success from

-- Dogged persistence in pursuit of his goals and in the face of failure
-- Unparalleled clarity of thought and conviction in his ideas
-- Constant preparation in both business and science hard-won through years of labor
+I admire Elon both as an entrepreneur and as a scientist.
+He derives much of his success from dogged persistence in pursuit of his goals and in the face of failure, unparalleled clarity of thought and conviction in his ideas, and constant preparation in both business and science hard-won through years of labor.

-But this man, more prepared than many (than any?) on this earth to tackle such grand challenges, still **seeks out criticism**:
+But this man &mdash; more prepared than many (than any?) on this earth to tackle such grand challenges &mdash; still **seeks out criticism**:

-<iframe width="560" height="315" src="//www.youtube.com/embed/NU7W7qe2R0A?rel=0&amp;controls=0&amp;showinfo=0&amp;start=640&amp;end=709" frameborder="0" allowfullscreen></iframe>

 > A well thought out critique ... is as valuable as gold.
 > And you should seek that from everyone you can, but particularly your friends.
 > It doesn't mean your friends are right ... you at least want to listen very
 > carefully to what they say, and to everyone...
 > Basically, you should take the approach that you're wrong...Your
-> goal is to be less wrong.
+> goal is to be less wrong. <br>
 > - Elon Musk

+<iframe width="560" height="315" src="//www.youtube.com/embed/NU7W7qe2R0A?rel=0&amp;controls=0&amp;showinfo=0&amp;start=640&amp;end=709" frameborder="0" allowfullscreen></iframe>

 [1]: https://flic.kr/p/d83K9o
 [2]: https://gist.github.com/dhermes/b1c3821d7e23722c34b9